 The majority of ramp starts should be either Gate or Tie-down spots.
 Static aircraft will show up only at these ramp types.

 Misc and hangar type ramp starts should only be used for human player starts.
 X-Plane will ignore Misc type and will not spawn static aircraft there.
 When Hangar is set, X-Plane assumes the aircraft is in a building (and therefore not visible) and won’t spend resources placing aircraft there.
-AI aircraft will use the Misc and Hangar types as a last resort, if no tie down or gate spots are open.
+AI aircraft will use Hangar locations as a last resort if no tie down or gate spots are open, but will not use Misc.

 Set only one type from the drop down here.